o-gs/dji-firmware-tools/comm_dissector/README.md

 * Choose Edit | Preferences | Columns

-* Setup as shown below
+* Setup columns similar to how it is shown below:

 ![wireshark pref columns screenshot](img/wireshark-pref-columns.png)

-Having your own column definitions will greatly increase readability of the packets list.
+Having your own column definitions will greatly increase readability of the packets list, but you may want to wait until you know which columns you want.

 ## Usage